Outrageous Predictions

 Expense ratios vary based on the type of fund, reflecting differences in management approach, investment strategies, and operational requirements.

 Actively managed mutual funds typically have higher expense ratios.
-These costs arise from professional managers who analyse data, research opportunities, and adjust portfolios to outperform market benchmarks.
+These costs arise from professional managers who analyse data, research opportunities, and adjust portfolios with the aim of outperforming market benchmarks.

 ETFs generally have lower expense ratios, with most adopting a passive management approach.
 Designed to track an index such as the S&P 500 or MSCI Emerging Markets Index, ETFs incur fewer management costs.
-Expense ratios for ETFs commonly fall between 0.03% and 0.2%.
+Expense ratios for ETFs are often lower than those of actively managed mutual funds, although they vary by provider, market, asset class and strategy.

 Expense ratios for these funds may range from 0.5% to 1.5% for actively managed options and from 0.1% to 0.5% for passive sector ETFs.

-Expense ratios vary depending on the type of fund, but benchmarks help identify whether a ratio is reasonable:
+Expense ratios vary depending on the type of fund, but category comparisons can help investors assess whether a ratio is high or low relative to similar funds:

 To determine if an expense ratio is "good," compare it with similar funds in the same category.
 For example: